Advanced Learner Loans

 Which courses are eligible?

-Courses at Level 3 or above qualify (such as a Certificate/Diploma or an Advanced or Higher Apprenticeship).
+Courses at Level 3 or above qualify (such as a Certificate or Diploma).
 Courses eligible for funding via Advanced Learning Loans are approved by the Skills Funding Agency.
 If you are unsure if the course you are looking to study is eligible please call us for further details.
-View the full list of courses here.

 To get a loan you must be:

-- 19 or older on the first day you start your course and the start day of your course must be on or after the 1st August 2016 (there’s no upper age limit)
+- 19 or older on the first day you start your course and the start day of your course (there’s no upper age limit)

-- living in the UK on the first day of your course, and have lived in the UK, the Channel islands or the Isle of Man for 3 years immediately before the start date of the course
+- Living in the UK on the first day of your course, and have lived in the UK, the Channel Islands or the Isle of Man for three years immediately before the start date of the course

 - If you are aged 19 – 23 and already have a full Level 3 qualification, you can apply for an Advanced Learner Loan.